“IMAGINE if girls are told they can change the world.

 - How long is the commitment?

 Coaches begin with a mandatory orientation in either August/September or January.
 Teams will start in either early September or the beginning of February.
 There are also coach training sessions offered throughout the year on a variety of topics.
 We ask that at least one coach from your team attend these trainings.
-We also ask for you to commit to 12 weeks as a volunteer coach (for 2 hours one day a week, between 2:00 p.m. – 7:00 p.m., either during school hours or after school).
+We also ask for you to commit to between 12 and 24 weeks (Fall and/or Spring semesters) as a volunteer coach (for 2 hours one day a week, between 2:00 p.m. – 7:00 p.m., either during school hours or after school).
 You can coach in the fall from August to December, or in the spring from January to May.

 - Do you provide training?